Is Stand Alone Critical Illness Cover Worth It?

 This is only one of many conditions that critical illness plans are available for to ease the financial worries that follow the emotionally charged diagnosis.

-Thankfully, awareness has risen over the years, leading to many cases being diagnosed early, resulting in faster treatments and a much higher survival rate than ever before.
+Thankfully, awareness has risen over the years, leading to many cases being diagnosed early, resulting in faster treatments and a much higher survival rates.
 That’s the good news.

 The bad news is that for those who are diagnosed with any critical illness, the financial ramifications will lead to higher stress levels and money woes, which can impact recovery time.